pooyahpx/hpx-playerlist-NP-4.0/README.md

 1. downloda this script
 2. drag and drop folder in resource folder
 3. start folder in server.cfg
-4. stop or remove qb-scoreboard ( in version 1.1 you should not change folder name )
+4. stop or remove qb-scoreboard

 # how can you use it?
 Open your chat and type /list